 La Eeres de Antonio Gázquez, S-N, Paraje Eras, 0, Pago, Almería

-6 Visit the olive grower
+6 Visit the olive producer

-I wanted to have a closer look, so I drove 45 kilometres outside Almería, close to the Almería desert, Desierto de Tabernas, where the producer is based in a building surrounded by olive groves with over 110,000 olive trees.
+I wanted to have a closer look, so I drove 45 kilometers outside Almería, close to the Almería desert, Desierto de Tabernas, where the producer is based in a building surrounded by olive groves with over 110,000 olive trees.

-I had a guided tour of the fields, a tour of the production halls, where I learned about the process from harvesting the olives to bottling the oil.
+I had a guided tour of the fields, and a tour of the production halls, where I learned about the process from harvesting the olives to bottling the oil.
 In the production hall, I also got to taste olive oil straight from the tap, and there were several tasting sessions after the tour.